-(m)Key Estimates - Impairment
+(m) Key Estimates - Impairment of exploration expenditure

-The Directors assess impairment at each reporting date by evaluating conditions specific to the consolidated entity that may lead to impairment of assets.
-Where an impairment trigger exists, the recoverable amount of the asset is determined.
-Value-in-use calculations performed in assessing recoverable amounts incorporate a number of key estimates.
+The Directors assess impairment at each reporting date by evaluating conditions specific to the consolidated entity that may lead to impairment of exploration expenditure.
+In making this assessment, the Directors have considered the existence of any possible indicators of impairment per AASB 6.